 When he does snip off and retie his lures, Yelas uses one of two quick, simple knots: an improved clinch or a Palomar.
 Either knot works fine for standard monofilament line, but when he uses fluorocarbon, he says an improved clinch knot is much less likely to break.

 On the other hand, a Palomar knot won't slip when used with FireLine.
 A clinch knot will.
 When so-called "super lines" hit the market a decade or so ago, anglers rushed out in droves and bought spools of these new products and immediately stripped the monofilament off their reels and replaced it with products like FireLine and Spider Wire.
 Their expectations were often met with resounding disappointment.
 Many of those that were first to try the lines revolted an switched back to monofilament, cursing the day they switched.

 "I use FireLine for about 15 percent o my fishing.
 A golfer doesn't use his nine iron for everything, and bass anglers shouldn't try to use a single line for every type of fishing.
 FireLine is not a substitute for monofilament," Yelas says.

 Although standard mono factors into the bulk of his bass fishing, the Texas pro favors FireLine for a few pinpoint applications that demand low stretch and high breaking strength.
-A prime example was when he fished an FLW Tour event on Lake Okeechobee in 2001.
+A prime example was when he fished an FLW Tour event on Lake Okeechobee.
 The lake had been low for years and dense vegetation sprang up in dry sections of the lakebed, but the water came back up and the bass invaded that flooded vegetation.